jedijulia/automata-languages-mp/README.md

 c-syntax-checker
 ================
-a syntax checker for C
+simple syntax checker for the C language